formlio/forml/doc/DRAFT.md

 Formalization
 =============

-First of the main areas covered by ForMLAI is an interface for implementing ML solutions using an unified highlevel syntax.
+First of the main areas covered by ForML is an interface for implementing ML solutions using an unified highlevel syntax.
 This would ideally be a custom DSL but given the simplification constraint we stick with a Python based API.